General practice nursing

 Duration: Part-time.
 Delivered in 24 days over one year.

-Delivery method: A blended approach to learning with face to face study days and highly directed online study resources and work-based learning.
+Entry requirements: A blended approach to learning with face-to-face taught days, highly directed online study, remote taught days, and work-based learning.

 Graduate Certificate level 6